calcitem/Sanmill/programr.md

 Sanmill has mostly been tested on Intel & AMD processors but the code is designed to be portable to other processors.

 The remainder of this file contains information for use by programmers reading or working on Sanmill source code.
 I assume that you have a working familiarity with C++.
-Also, if you have no background in computer chess, you should probably start by reading some of the reference material mentioned at the end of this document.
+Also, if you have no background in computer board game, you should probably start by reading some of the reference material mentioned at the end of this document.

 ## Building Sanmill